Guidelines for Making a Bid to Host the National High School Mock Trial Championship

 1. Host State Contract

 The Host State shall be familiar with the contents of the Host Agreement and agrees to abide by same.
-A sample of the host contract was provided to you in the process of putting your bid together.
-A copy can also be found on-line at www.nationalmocktrial.org.
-Elements of the contract should be addressed during your bid proposal.
+A sample of the host contract will be provided to you in the process of putting your bid together.
+A copy can also be here.
+Elements of the contract that should be addressed during your bid presentation and/or in your written bid include, but are not limited to:

 2. Bid Outline